ntessore/imagemap/README.md

 The `-v` and `-q` flags can be used to make the output more verbose and quiet, respectively.

+If the `-u` flag is given, the provided uncertainties for all points will be ignored, and defaults of 1px with no correlation are assumed.
+This can be used to test the influence of uncertainties on the result.

 The `-x` flag sets the computation to *expectation mode*.
 After the initial fit, a large number of samples is drawn by importance sampling from the